1230james/maitetsu-english-tweak/README.md

 Each of the three directories above contain subdirectories identical to the contents of the actual `data.xp3` file from which the scripts are extracted from for organizational purposes.

+### Work Plan
+Work plan for the entire project.
+May change without notice.

+1. Complete US translation of a chapter.

+2. Do a second pass on that chapter to tweak changes and catch typos.

+3. Begin UK translation of that chapter; begin to accept community contributions for the chapter.

+4. Once UK translation is near completion or is completed and the US translation has most or all of its issues fixed, start US translation of next chapter.

+5. Repeat until all chapters are finished.

+6. At some point (doesn't matter exactly when), do the US translation of the entire glossary.

+7. Second pass of glossary, then begin UK translation of it.

+Remember to see the progress section above to know where exactly I am in the project!

 ### Workflow
-Ideal overall workflow for the entire project; may change without notice:
+Ideal overall workflow for a given chapter; may change without notice:

+1. If it doesn't exist yet, use `MaitetsuExtractor` to create a dialogue JSON of the chapter.
+See the README in the `extractor-js` directory for a definition of "dialogue JSON" and instructions on how to use `MaitetsuExtractor`.

-1. Edit English text in relevant file.
+2. Edit English text in the chapter's dialogue JSON.

-2. Commit changes.
+3. Commit changes.

+4. Use `MaitetsuExtractor` to insert changes into the main SCN JSON file of the chapter and commit again.

 The steps beyond this point in the workflow are for compiling the patch itself and installing it.
 Users only working on the translation tweaks themselves need not be concerned.

-3. Use `PsBuild` to convert the JSON into PSB format.
+5. Use `PsBuild` to convert the SCN JSON into PSB format.

-4. Use `PsBuild` again to convert the PSB file to SCN format.
+6. Use `PsBuild` again to convert the PSB file to SCN format.

-5. Add the SCN file to the patch directory (where "patch directory" is some directory with other SCN files to be added in the patch archive; doesn't refer to a specific directory in this repository).
+7. Add the SCN file to the patch directory (where "patch directory" is some directory with other SCN files to be added in the patch archive; doesn't refer to a specific directory in this repository).

-6. Run the patch directory through `KrkrExtract` to package it into an XP3 archive.
+8. Run the patch directory through `KrkrExtract` to package it into an XP3 archive.

-7. If it isn't already there, put the XP3 archive in the root of the Maitetsu directory.
+9. If it isn't already there, put the XP3 archive in the root of the Maitetsu directory.
 Rename using `patchX.xp3` scheme (where `X` is an integer >= 2) if necessary to avoid name collisions with other patch archives already present.

 ### Notes Regarding Dialogue Scripts
 The following are some notes you should know when working with the script files.